Asanjena/tech_230_AWS/README.md

 2. From AWS, copy the command underneath where it says **example** (add image)

 3. Paste this command into bash.
-If asked for a promt, enter 'yes' to veryify authenticity.
+If asked for a prompt, enter 'yes' to veryify authenticity.
 It asks for this as you are adding the key to log in to the EC2 instance on the cloud for the first time.

 If successful, you will be logged in to your EC2 instance.

-### Nginx server on EC2
+### Getting Nginx server on AWS EC2

 4. Enter the following into the terminal: